 This section provides the pin assignments for the NC-SI over RBT interface signals on the Primary Connector OCP bay.
 The AC/DC specifications are defined in the NC-SI specification.
-An example connection diagram is shown in Figure 19.
+An example connection diagram is shown in Figure 20.

-For the purposes of this specification, the min and max electrical trace length of the NC-SI signals shall be between 2 inches and 4 inches.
-The traces shall be implemented as 50 Ohm impedance controlled nets.

 Table 16: Pin Descriptions – NC-SI Over RBT